Amboni Caves (Tanga): Photo Gallery & Travel Guide to the biggest Caves in Tanzania

 Reaching them with your own means of transport is very easy, as their location is marked on all the most popular mapping applications.

-Be careful though, as the last kilometer is off-road and pretty rough for a low clearance vehicle.
+Be careful though, as the last kilometer is off-road and pretty rough for a low-clearance vehicle.

-Alternatively, you can take a Tuk-Tuk or a motorbike from downtown, agree on the price in advance.
+Alternatively, you can take a Tuk-Tuk or a motorbike from downtown, and agree on the price in advance.
 They shouldn’t charge you more than 5,000 shellings.

 The entrance of the caves is located in a beautifully forested area, sided by an emerald green river.
 You are apparently not allowed to swim there, unfortunately.